-This course will focus on understanding the concepts of design and analysis of quantitative research in student affairs.
-The course reviews methodological considerations for experimental, quasi-experimental, and co-relational research with a focus on understanding issues of causal inference, sampling, validity, measurement, hypothesis testing, analytic strategies and reporting.
-We will use readings of experimental and non-experimental research studies on a range of issues in the field of student affairs in order to critically evaluate the strengths and weaknesses of various research design and analytic choices.
-Through these readings students will learn to engage in scholarly critiques of quantitative research, conduct a methodological review of quantitative research in an area of interest, and form a foundation for understanding and developing methodologically sound quantitative research.
+This course focuses on understanding the concepts of design and analysis of quantitative research in student affairs.
+The course reviews methodological considerations for experimental, quasi-experimental, and co-relational research with a focus on understanding issues of causal inference, sampling, validity, measurement, hypothesis testing, analytic strategies, and reporting.
+Students use readings of experimental and non-experimental research studies on a range of issues in the field of student affairs to critically evaluate the strengths and weaknesses of various research design and analytic choices.
+Through these readings students engage in scholarly critiques of quantitative research, conduct a methodological review of quantitative research in an area of interest, and form a foundation for understanding and developing methodologically sound quantitative research.
 Prerequisite: admission to Ed.D.
 Program in Student Affairs Administration and Leadership.
 Offered Summer.